GiantPay/giantjs/README.md

-**Giantjs** is a development environment and testing framework for Giant Contracts.
+Giantjs is the Giant Contracts Development Kit, which means a development environment and testing framework for Giant Contracts.
 With **Giantjs**, you get:

 * Built-in smart contract compilation, linking and deployment management.